 Fees?

-There are no cost associated with being listed on the ETPS.
-However, we do adhere to state statute 6 CSR 10-5.010, that does require payment of fees for certification or exemption with the Office of Postsecondary Policy.
+There are no cost associated with being listed on the ETPL.
+However, we do adhere to state statute 6 CSR 10-5.010, that may require payment of fees for certification or exemption for proprietary schools and training providers with the DHEWD Office of Postsecondary Policy.

 Already an Eligible Training Provider?